Getting More Out of Claude Code (2) — Plugins, MCP, and IDE Integration

 https://api.githubcopilot.com/mcp/

-2.5 OAuth authentication
+2.5 OAuth Authentication

-Many cloud MCP servers require OAuth authentication:
+Many cloud MCP servers require OAuth:

 # Add the server